yukiar/yukiar.github.io/research.md

 ## NLP for language education & learning
 As a central application of our research outcomes, we develop technologies for language learning and education supports.
-Our technologies cover from fine-grained lexical-level transformations to coarse-grained text-level processing.
+Our technology covers from fine-grained lexical-level transformations to coarse-grained text-level processing.

 ##### Publications
 * H. Huang, T. Kajiwara, and Y. Arase.
 Definition Modelling for Appropriate Specificity, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2021) (Nov.
 2021 to appear).